jopemachine-playground/code-replacer/README.md

 #### --excludeReg, -x
 type: `boolean`

 Specify the regular expression of the line to be excluded from the replace.

 Lines corresponding to the regular expression in regexp will not be replaced.

+For example, comments might be excluded from replacement.

 #### --debug
 type: `boolean`